WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Try Screen Mirroring Tools

-If your goal is to access your main WhatsApp account from another device temporarily, screen mirroring tools like TeamViewer, AnyDesk, or AirDroid might do the trick.
+If your goal is to temporarily access your main WhatsApp account on another device, screen mirroring tools like TeamViewer, AnyDesk, or AirDroid might do the trick.

 These tools let you control your phone remotely from another device—no installs or logins required.
 It’s not a long-term solution, but it’s perfect for quick access when you can’t reach your main phone.